xennygrimmato/Data-Structures-and-Algorithms/README.md

 Feel free to create PRs and issues on the repo.

-Report bugs/issues/suggestions to xennygrimmato (vstulsyan@gmail.com)
+Report bugs/issues/suggestions to Sourabh (suah0205@gmail.com)

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution instructions.